 Click on the following link to view the presentation that was given at Mt.
 Horeb on Monday, March 30th, 2009 regarding the Stewart Lake dredging project.

 The 427-acre park is best known for its five shelter facilities and ample open space for large group picnics and outings.
 Recreational facilities include five volleyball courts, equestrian trails, miles of hiking and cross country ski trails, a 27-hole disc golf course and a 43-unit campground, plus a group camp area.
 Special facilities accommodate people with disabilities such as a fishing pier, two playgrounds and an elevated boardwalk through a sedge meadow marsh.
 It also offers winter access to Dane County's 274 miles of snowmobile trails.

 Viking County Park is located on the Yahara River downstream of Lake Kegonsa.
 The park has many accessible locations for shore fishing due to the extensive shoreline and convenient hiking and multi-use trails; fish species include panfish (primary) and largemouth bass, northern pike (secondary).
-In addition, the park offers a small picnic shelter, a nature trail, dog exercise area, shoreline fishing, and ideal areas for family outings.
+In addition, the park offers a small reservable picnic shelter (non-electric), a fenced dog exercise area including two dog beaches, and ideal areas for family outings.
 Portions of the park, including the dog exercise area, are on peninsulas that extend into the Yahara River.
-This park also has a trail that connects the park to nearby Stoughton.
+This park also has a trail that connects the park to nearby City of Stoughton.
 The park can be reached by driving north on County Highway N from US Highway 51 in Stoughton.